Finishing the Work Of William Firth Wells

 In 1935, Wells helped develop UVGI barriers for the Infants’ and Children’s Hospital in Boston, using cubicle-like rooms subjected to high-intensity UV light to reduce cross-contamination.

-From 1937 to 1941, Wells implemented a long-term study using upper-room UVGI, that is, UVGI which only sterilized the area above people’s heads, allowing the room to be occupied at the time but relying on vertical ventilation to ensure the occupants breathe sterilized air.
+From 1937 to 1941, Wells implemented a long-term study using upper-room UVGI, that is, UVGI which only sanitized the area above people’s heads, allowing the room to be occupied at the time but relying on vertical ventilation to ensure the occupants breathe sanitized air.

 This study installed upper-room UVGI in suburban Philadelphia schools to prevent the spread of measles.
 Wells’ 1955 book Air Contagion and Air Hygiene has been described as the authoritative book on the subject and a “landmark monograph on air hygiene.”